 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 So you’ve probably heard about waterbeds and how they can enhance your sleeping experience dramatically, however, many people still have doubts about whether or not they are right for them.
 Many people fear the weight of a waterbed will crash through the bedroom floor it’s resting on.
 While this may be a fear of yours, in most instances it shouldn’t be.
 Perhaps one of the most widely asked questions’ concerning waterbeds is if their floors can handle the weight of a waterbed?

-If you are able to have a these items in your home, more often than not you can have a waterbed without worrying about your floor caving in.
-Often you can get a feel for the floors sturdiness by walking through a room casually.
-If things on shelves rock and rattle violently because of a spongy floor definitely seek profession advise.
+If you are able to have these items in your home, more often than not you can have a waterbed without worrying about your floor caving in.
+Often you can get a feel for the sturdiness of the floor by walking through a room casually.
+If things on shelves rock and rattle violently because of a spongy floor definitely seek professional advice.
 More often than not attics and old converted porches do not have proper supporting floor joyces.
-Trailers /mobile homes with out proper peering or foundation may not support them as well.
+Trailers /mobile homes without proper peering or foundation may not support them as well.

 There are lightweight options to the traditional wood frame hard-side waterbed.
 There are two additional different types of waterbeds that have been made to ensure less weight.
 These two types of waterbeds include Deep filled softside waterbeds and shallow-filled soft-side water mattresses.
 Both are still extremely comfortable, and they both weigh between 40 percent and 70 percent less than traditional wood frame water beds.
 Since these waterbeds are so lightweight they allow individuals additional piece of mind that they can own one without fear.